-Interventions that reduce the need for people to visit medical clinics too often are proving highly successful in retaining people in care and support adherence to antiretroviral therapy (ART) in Southern Africa, as was heard in21st International AIDS Conference (AIDS 2016)over the past week.
+Interventions that reduce the need for people to visit medical clinics all too often are proving highly successful in retaining people in care and support for ART in Southern Africa, as was heard in the 21st International AIDS Conference (AIDS 2016) during the past week.

 Measures to reduce the burden of demand for health care are also crucial to improve the ability of health systems to manage an increasing number of patients, many presenters of the conference confirmed this practice.